Skip to Main Content

 First footnote

-7. Mark Zwolinski, "Effects of Study Habits on Scholastic Achievement" (conference paper, Third Semi-annual Meeting of the Anderson Society for Educational Measurement, San Diego, CA, September 2009).
+7. Mark Zwolinski, "Effects of Study Habits on Scholastic Achievement," paper presented at the Third Semi-annual Meeting of the Anderson Society for Educational Measurement, San Diego, CA, September 2009.

 Subsequent footnotes